zoyashahamUni/CTD-TLP-Tool/README.md

 ### 1.1 Steps and Termination
 - A **trace** is a sequence of states returned by the model checker, whereas a **test** is a sequence of actions extracted from that trace.
-- As SMV models executions as state sequences only, the action dimension is implicit in the model.
-In order for the model to encode tests as action sequences, there has to be a designated state variable (in this case `step_var`) which represents the executed action at each state.
-The tool extracts the test by accumulating values of `step_var` along a trace.
+- As SMV models executions are state sequences only, the action dimension is implicit in the model.
+In order for the model to encode tests as action sequences, there has to be a designated state variable (it is stated as `step_var` in `factors.json`) which represents the executed action at each state.
+The tool extracts the test by collecting values of `step_var` along a trace.
-- The tool may optionally employ an `end_flag` to signal the end of a trace run.
-Nevertheless, all LTL properties are checked against an entire trace run irrespective of whether the trace ends or not.
-- The model can provide summary state variables that collect information throughout the trace.
-These variables are solely used for computing values that describe the trace as a whole (for instance, if logout came after an add operation, or the maximum number of items observed).

 ### 1.2 Test Definition
+We view testing as a sequence of actions that a tester sends to a system under test and validates its responses.

-The tool emphasizes selecting action sequences that provide coverage.
-System correctness is assumed to be taken care of by an external mechanism.
+The tool automates the  selection of user actions based on CTD coverage criteria.
+Verification of the system responses is out of the scope of this tool, assumed to be taken care of by an external mechanism.

+The user controls

 Optionally, there can be a constraint for the test by an LTL formula named `test_flag`, which defines the valid test traces.
 In the absence of `test_flag`, a trace is considered to be a valid test where `test_flag = TRUE`.